falkr/ttm4115/pages/learning-grading.md

 I think the grading is well aligned with the assessment, so you don't have to worry too much about the grading and can focus on learning.
 Simply working on all required items will guide you towards a good result.

 * Participate in the weekly activities and study the material
-* Apply the learned stuff in the semester project
+* Apply the learned concepts in the semester project
-* Spend the necessary effort for the reflective essay and you will achieve a very good result.
+* Spend the necessary effort for the reflective essay and you will achieve a very good or even excellent result.